Why are these such empowering words? “I don’t drink.”

 Empowering words are things you say without shame

 And now I’m proud.
 I have just reached my first dozen years of sobriety, and I am so proud to say “I don’t drink.”
 It wasn’t always that way.
 For twelve years I have not had a drink.
-First of all, I never thought my being sober curious and giving up alcohol for a while would become a lifestyle that would last a lifetime.
+First of all, I never thought my being sober curious, and giving up alcohol for a while would become a lifestyle that would last a lifetime.
 When I first told people “I don’t drink,” I felt I had to explain.
-It seemed little weird to be around drinking people and not be part of the party.
+It seemed a little weird to be around drinking people and not be part of the party.

 You’re no fun was a response that hurt

 Those words were meant to put me down.
-Empowering words lift me up.
+Empowering words to lift me up.
 In fact, I’m more fun now that sobriety is my way of life.
 I don’t have to worry about driving home while impaired, or getting too loud or argumentative after a glass of wine.
 If I fall, it’s not because of alcohol.
 No DUIs for me.
 I don’t drink is right for me and our family, and now it’s empowering to say it.

 Empowering words like these definitely need sober inspiration along the way and support.
 Try Al-anon or Alcoholics Anonymous for groups that will make you feel your choice is the right one for you.